mhagenow01/SimEngine3D/README.md

 of the constraint-related quantities.
 Note: the expressions include geometric, driving, and normalization constraints.
 For #3, there is a file simEngine3DA6P3.y (note: no hyphen) that runs the kinematic analysis for the pendulum for 10 seconds.
 The Newton-Raphson does 10 iterations per timestep.
 Once completed, the program generates 6 plots for the position/velocity/acceleration information for O' and Q.

+## HW 7 - Inverse Dynamics
+I have provided a file simEngine3DA7P1.py which performs the kinematic analysis and plots the torques from the driving constraints as well as the overall reaction forces for body i (not required).
+I have provided a file simEngine3DA7P2.py which implements backwards Euler for the given IVP (note the system does not evolve in time from the given starting configuration).
+I have provided a file simEngine3DA7P3.py which performs the Backwards Euler vs BDF (4th order) Convergence Analysis.
+It will plot the linear and log-log convergence plots as well as calculate the slopes on the log-log plot.